 The factors that motivated the adoption of IT governance efforts in organizations were noted in the IT governance literature (Bowen et al., 2007; Herath et al., 2010; Pironti, 2006).
-Studies found regulatory compliance, legal liability, and protection of the organization's reputation (CSI, 2010; von Solms, 2006), business objectives, and prevalence of security threats (Jirasek, 2011).
+These factors include regulatory compliance, legal liability, and protection of the organization's reputation (CSI, 2010; von Solms, 2006), business objectives, and prevalence of security threats (Jirasek, 2011).
 Legal and regulatory compliance include Sarbanes-Oxley (SOX), Federal Information Security Management Act (FISMA), Health Insurance Portability and Accountability Act (HIPAA), Gramm-Leach-Billey Act(GLBA) all of USA; Basel II of EU; Data Protection Act of 1998 of UK, and Electronic Transaction Act 772 of Ghana.
-Table 1 summarizes some key legislation that impacted IT governance practices in organizations.
+Table 1 summarized some key legislation that impacted IT governance practices in organizations.

-Table 1: Some Regulations Influencing IT Governance Adoption
+Table 1.
+Some Regulations that Motivated IT Governance Adoption